 The PI may apply to Kidscan and to other sources of funding for a grant to support the same project, as long as both Kidscan and the other organisation are informed.
 If both applications are successful, the PI must decide which of the grants to accept.
 If the PI accepts another grant, the Kidscan Grant offer will be withdrawn.

-Individuals cannot apply to Kidscan for a Grant (either as a PI or co-investigator) if they are currently applying for, or have received, funding from the tobacco industry, or bodies substantially funded by the tobacco industry, within the last 10 years.
+Individuals cannot apply to Kidscan for a Grant (either as a PI or co-investigator) if they are currently applying for, or to their reasonable knowledge (but without investigation) have received, funding from the tobacco industry, or bodies substantially funded by the tobacco industry, within the last 10 years.

 Research Supported by Kidscan